ZywOo: 2019

 The results of ZywOo and his team were not that brilliant in the Majors: as they ended up finishing in 9-11th in Katowice Major 2019 and then a 5-8th place in StarLadder Berlin Major 2019.
 They still went on to win in two top-tier tournaments of the season, ECS Season 7 Finals and EPICENTER 2019, and finished second twice at ESL One Cologne 2019 and DreamHack Masters Malmö 2019.

 Mathieu's individual stats were impressive for that year: he finished MVP 5 times and had a 1.30 overall rating in LAN events.
 In January 2020, Mathieu Herbaut was chosen as the World's Best Player of the Year 2019 by HLTV.org, thus becoming the first French and the youngest player to receive this award since its inception in 2010, and matching Marcelo 'coldzera' David's feat of receiving it in his first full year as a professional player.

 2020

 During 2020, many tournaments either transitioned to an online format or did not take place, due to COVID-19.
 Mathieu became the #1 player on HLTV.org's ranking for the second time in a row, with Natus Vincere's Oleksandr 's1mple' Kostyliev, and Nicolai 'device' Reedtz from Astralis behind him.

 2021

 After qualifying for the PGL Major Stockholm 2021, Team Vitality would lose against Natus Vincere during the quarter finals, and place 5th in the major.
 He was ranked the 2nd best player of 2021 by HLTV, with s1mple claiming the #1 spot.

 2022

 Team Vitality dropped out of the PGL Major Antwerp 2022 on day 5, losing against Heroic.
 He was ranked the 2nd best player of 2022 by HLTV, with s1mple claiming the #1 spot.

+2023

+He received the MVP in Blast Paris Major 2023, the tournament that Team Vitality won against GamerLegion, beating them 2–0 in the final.
+ZywOo was awarded his sixteenth MVP award following Vitality's victory over ENCE in the grand finals of Gamers8 2023.